sjefvanleeuwen/camunda-process-examples/readme.md

 ## Quiz example

-The quiz example exposes a simple BPMN decision process which requests an external REST-API to pull in quiz data and then checks the answer in the json data using Javascript (script shipped into the camunda engine, see resources directory).
+The quiz example exposes a simple BPMN decision process which requests an external REST-API to pull in quiz data and then checks the answer in the json data using an external task written in c#.

 The javascript returns the boolean true/false based on a regex search pattern in the data.